 Our gearing ratio improved from approximately 10.0% as at 31 December 2015 to approximately 4.9% as at 31 December 2016 principally due to the decrease in the our indebtedness level from approximately HK\$5.7 million as at 31 December 2015 to approximately HK\$2.5 million as at 31 December 2016 mainly resulted from our repayment of bills payables.
-Our gearing ratio further improved from approximately 4.9% as at 31 December 2016 to nil as at 31 August 2017 principally due to the full repayment of our indebtedness in the same period.
+Our gearing ratio further improved from approximately 4.9% as at 31 December 2017 principally due to the full repayment of our indebtedness in the same period.